lidafa0206/Radmc3d_Simulation/README.md

 incl, PA, dpc:  The inclination, position angle, and distance of the protoplanetary disk.

-pixelNum, sizeau, pixelSize: During the fitting process in the code, a set of fitted images will be generated.
-These three parameters correspond to the number of pixels in the image, the total size of the image in astronomical units (AU), and the size of each pixel in AU.
+pixelNum, sizeau: During the fitting process in the code, a set of fitted images will be generated.
+These three parameters correspond to the number of pixels in the image, the total size of the image in astronomical units (AU).

-imageLam,beamMajor,beamMinor: The band of the generated image and the size of the beam.
+imageLam,beamMajor,beamMinor,beamPad: The band of the simulated image, and the size of the beam, position angle of the beam.

 **Please note that:**